 Following Reddit and Quora, this is my next stop.
 Most of my competitors aren’t really active on Pinterest, so that’s where I see a good opportunity to place my content.
 After just a couple of days, the results are already quite impressive, as you can see.

 This strategy is still in its developmental stages.
-We created a few infographics which contain information about the article, and we plan to publish them on Pinterest.
+We created a few infographics that contain information about the article, and we plan to publish them on Pinterest.

 In case you didn’t know, on Pinterest, the goal is to achieve most pins and repins, whereas the number of followers isn’t as important.
 For some strange reason, people see Pinterest as social media, but in reality, it’s much more of a search engine.

 Let’s get down to business!
 Regarding Pinterest, here’s the strategy I’ll follow from this point on: